header

 • If sleeping in an unscreened room, or out of doors, a mosquito net (which should be impregnated with insecticide) is a sensible precaution.

-Taking Anti-Malaria Drugs
+Taking Anti-Malarial Drugs

 • Take the tablets absolutely regularly, preferably with or after a meal.

-• Make sure you use a drug which you can tolerate and one which is appropriate for your destination(s).
+• Make sure you use a drug which you can tolerate and one which is appropriate for your African destination(s).

-• No drug is 100% effective
+• Be aware that no anti-malarial drug is 100% effective

-Common Anti-Malaria Drugs
+Common Anti-Malarial Drugs

 Chloroquine